 Solution – These problems can be tough to fix.
 Google’s stated aim is to provide the best possible answer to user queries, so rich results are here to stay.
 If you are in a niche that doesn’t see too many rich results, then that’s fine.
 Otherwise, you could explore ways of getting your website into those results – take a look at structured data and rich results.

 Virtual assistants use voice technology to increasingly deliver results straight from search engines.
 Again, the searcher has their query satisfied by your content without them actually clicking through to your website.
 Although this can still be good for you (e.g. improves brand recognition), it is arguably nowhere near as good as getting the visitor onto your website.

 4. Spambot traffic may have artificially raised your earlier traffic

-Spambot, or other irregular, traffic can artificially inflate your Google Analytics traffic, especially traffic that is reported as ‘Direct’ in Google Analytics.
-Check with your web hosts to see whether they have implemented any protection / firewall software that is stopping bot or other traffic getting through to your site now.
-This will generally be a good thing to do, but will mean that your website will be seeing less traffic now.
+Spambot or other irregular traffic can artificially inflate your Google Analytics traffic, especially traffic that is reported as ‘Direct’ in Google Analytics.
+Check with your web hosts to see whether they have implemented any protection/firewall software that is stopping bot or other traffic from getting through to your site now.
+This will generally be a good thing to do but will mean that your website will be seeing less traffic now.
 Just means that your visitor count may have been exaggerated previously!

 5. Have you changed, or removed, content?
 Seeing a traffic drop after redesign?